If you are interested in becoming an Outings Leader, please contact the Hawai’i Island Group Outings Chair Diane Ware at 808-967-8642

 In the interest of facilitating the logistics of some outings, it is customary that participants make car-pooling arrangements.
 The Sierra Club does not have insurance for carpooling arrangements and assumes no liability for them.
 Carpooling, ride sharing or anything similar is strictly a private arrangement among the participants.
 Participants assume the risks associated with this travel.

-The Hawai’i Island (Moku Loa) Group Outings are now subject to “ROD Protocol” which asks participants of hikes in ‘ōhi‘a forest to wear clean clothes and scrub their boots, then spray with alcohol.
-We will publish notice of ROD prone areas in outing descriptions.
-This preventative procedure is best done at home before reaching the area but leaders will have needed items at meeting places.
+The Hawai’i Island Group Outings are subject to “ROD Protocol” which asks participants of hikes in ‘ōhi‘a forest to wear clean clothes and scrub their boots, then spray with alcohol.
+Please conduct the preventative procedure at home before reaching the area; leaders will have needed items at meeting places.
 Please help us protect our precious forests.

 Requested donations